gvwilson/sensibleadventures/bookster/bookster.md

 Despite the cold, the view was magnificent.
 Crabby old patches of ice dazzled white in the early afternoon sun.
-Below, gray stone and green-brown moss gave way to dwarf pines, sea-blue spruce, and braided pines, their triple trunks twined together.
+Below, gray stone and green-brown moss gave way to dwarf juniper and stands of braided pines, their triple trunks twined together.
 A little melt-stream splashed through tiny rapids to the small pool made by an ancient dam, then tumbled down the mountain once again to fall into space, a tiny